-The review of available mapping and satellite imagery shows that although the Town of Blind River contains a number of relatively large water bodies, the Town contains sufficient land to accommodate the repository's facilities.
-The developed areas occupy only a small portion of the Town and no obvious topographic features that would prevent the safe construction of surface facilities were identified.
+The review of available mapping and satellite imagery indicates that the Town of Spanish contains sufficient land to accommodate the surface and underground facilities associated with the repository and could be accessible for construction and field investigation activities.
+Developed areas and large water bodies occupy only a small portion of the Town and no obvious topographic features that would prevent the safe construction of surface facilities were identified.